grafana/agent/docs/sources/flow/getting-started/distribute-prometheus-scrape-load.md

 {{% admonition type="note" %}}
 Clustering is a [beta][] feature.
-Beta features are subject to breaking changes, and may be replaced with equivalent functionality that cover the same use case.
+Beta features are subject to breaking changes and may be replaced with equivalent functionality that covers the same use case.
 {{%/admonition %}}